revoltphp/event-loop/README.md

 ## License

 The MIT License (MIT).
-Please see [`LICENSE`](./LICENSE) for more information.
+Please see [`LICENSE`](./LICENSE) file for more information.

-Revolt is the result of combining years of experience of amphp's and ReactPHP's event loop implementations.
+Revolt is the result of combining years of experience of Amp's and ReactPHP's event loop implementations.